-Services at Congregation Tikkun v’Or (Healing and Light) provide a meaningful, uplifting experience of worship and community.
+Services at Congregation Tikkun v’Or (translated as “Healing and Light”) provide a meaningful, uplifting experience of worship and community.
 Recognizing that many in our congregation do not read or speak Hebrew fluently, our service leaders try to strike a balance between Hebrew and English in hopes of stimulating engagement and inspiring participation.

 Friday night services typically last about an hour; Saturday morning services (especially bmitzvah services) are about two hours.
 Most services end with an oneg or kiddush, a ritual celebration with wine/juice, challah, and some snacks.